mattsinger17/msinger1-portfolio/finalproject.md

 This page will function as the home for the component parts of my final project proposal as I work toward ultimately completing it.

 ## Part #1
-The following passes constitute the first part of my final project proposal.
+The following passages constitute the first part of my final project proposal.

 ### Project Outline and Overview
 My final project for this class is connected to subject matter that I'm currently working on at my day job.
 One of my colleagues and I are the co-chairs of a collection of policy staffers in multiple offices that we've come to dub the Vacant, Abandoned, and Distressed Land Administration and Direct Services Policy Working Group, or the VLADS Policy Working Group for short.
 The goal our work thus far has been to partner with both internal and external stakeholders to offer hollistic operational and fiscal policy improvements that would better address vacant, abandoned, and distressed (VAD) land that's held by the City of Pittsburgh.
 For the purposes of my final project, I intend to hone in on vacant, publicly-owned land to illustrate the negative effects that City-owned vacant can produce, as well as touch on the need to allocate additional funding to certify this government-provided direct service as a greater priority for residents.